DoronzoNicholas/RSA-Encryption-Decryption/README.md

 Now we click on the “Encrypt File” button and select the file we want to encrypt.
 Once we click the encrypt button, we have to select a TXT file were to write the content.
 Figure 8

+> [!NOTE]
+> You can select the save file if you wish to overwrite the file itself with the encrypted one.

 ![8 Click encrypt file](https://github.com/DoronzoNicholas/RSA-Encryption-Description/assets/123806307/fa81eb86-9610-48fc-92a6-724f9b57174a)

 (Figure 8 – Save the encrypted text into a File)